Need Help? Give us a call.

 Equipment leasing can be a benefit to your small business, but you should be sure to get the right type of lease for your company.
 Sometimes, businesses get stuck in leases that are actually structured a lot more like equipment loans.
 It helps to understand the lingo around equipment leasing before you start your search for a leasing company or vendor.

-There are two main types of equipment leases:
+There are two main types of equipment leases, capital leases and operating leases:

 Within these umbrella classifications, there are different types of leases.
 For example, a $1 buyout lease is a common type of capital lease, allowing the lease holder to purchase the equipment at the end of the lease for the nominal price of $1.
 A 10% option lease is similar, but the eventual price is 10% of the equipment’s original value.